MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/emea-gbr-mtd-vat-integration.md

 ## Import and set up ER configurations

-To prepare Finance and Operations to interoperate with MTD for VAT, you must import the following ER configurations:
+To prepare Finance and Operations to operate with MTD for VAT, the ER configurations in the following table must be imported.

 | Number | ER configuration name                       | Type                                 | Description |
 |--------|---------------------------------------------|--------------------------------------|-------------|